 This is the perfect book to help you develop your own plan to setup a more secure financial future.

-6. (Bonus Book) The Budgeting Habit: How to Make a Budget and Stick to It! by SJ Scott and Rebecca Livermore
+Bonus Book: The Budgeting Habit by SJ Scott and Rebecca Livermore

 Full disclosure.
 I added this book to the list as a “bonus book” because it is one I wrote with my writing partner, Rebecca Livermore.